ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/core-concepts/java-api-usage.md

     - Used Exceptions

 - ``pro.taskana.spi``:
-    - contains all Service Provider Interfaces (SPIs) of Kadai.
-An SPI allows the client to change the behavior of Kadai by implementing the SPI.
+    - contains all Service Provider Interfaces (SPIs) of TASKANA.
+An SPI allows the client to change the behavior of TASKANA by implementing the SPI.
 More about SPIs can be found here (link)

 ### How to create an Entity using the Java-API?